-Learning from our response to Covid-19 and looking to the future
+Learning from our response to Covid-19 and looking to the future The pandamic has provided ever a year of direct experience of payments.

 The pandemic has provided over a year of direct experience of new ways of working for Members, the public, and staff, and has required rapid and significant change and continuous learning.